mfadak/NeuralNetworks/MFANN/README.md

 # MFANN
 The library developed by me includes neural networks where BackPropagation and BackPropagation with momentum training can be done.
-The developed library uses Neuroph Studio and jfreechart libraries.
+The developed library uses Neuroph Studio and jfreechart libraries.<br><br>

+Usage examples can be seen in sample folders.